Call for applications

 - Opportunity for applicants to respond to reviewer’s comments;

-- Assessment by research advisory panel and recommendation of proposals suitable for funding;
+- Assessment by SMAP and recommendation of proposals suitable for funding;

 - Recommendation to trustees;